Good and Bad Passwords How-To

 password cracking programs that use password dictionaries or brute

 force.
-The feature lists of common password cracking programs or
+The feature lists of common password cracking programs

-tools are discussed.
+are discussed.
 Also listed are the suggested standard

 cracking passwords.
 How long it takes to crack passwords and the

 primary factors affecting password cracking times are covered.
-Why

-password dictionary attacks dramatically lower brute force
+Why password dictionary attacks dramatically lower brute force

 password cracking times is discussed.